 Skip to content

-Murchison Falls National Park is Uganda’s most rewarding birding hotspot covering an area of 3840km2 across a wide variety of bird-rich habitats with an impressive checklist of 460 species of birds.
-This Uganda’s largest national park derives its name from the magnificent Murchison Falls formed along the Victoria Nile that splits the reserve into the northern banks and southern banks areas.
-Murchison Falls National Park and the neighboring wildlife reserves is a premier birding destination featuring on all Uganda birding safaris due to a diversity of species here.
+Murchison Falls National Park is Uganda’s most rewarding birding hotspot covering an area of 3840km2 with a wide range of bird-rich habitats where an impressive checklist of 460 bird species occur.
+This Uganda’s largest national park derives its name from the magnificent Murchison Falls formed along the Victoria Nile which splits the reserve into the northern banks and southern banks areas.

 Murchison Falls NP’s Key Birding Habitats and Species Diversity Overview